Risk and assessment scoring configuration in Risk Manager

 Scenario

-After creating the risk score formula, you must configure the risk level output.
-You decide to set the ranges based on the output field: Inherent Risk Score.
+After creating the risk score formula, you set the ranges based on the Inherent Risk Score output field.

 Process

-• In the Output field dropdown, select Inherent Risk Score.
+2. From the Output field list, select Inherent Risk Score.

 Note